kornysietsma/cljs-kickoff/README.md

 It has complete configuration for lein-cljsbuild.
 The plugin compiles .cljs files so that Ring can immediately serve them, it also is configured to compile and include them in build.

+Korny additions:
+- piggieback for brepl within nrepl
+- explicit clojurescript version 0.0-1889
+- profiles dev only for now

+planned:
+- add a readme to generated project!
+- prodlike and prod profiles (prodlike with brepl)
+- source maps

 ## Usage